How to Clean Bronze Jewelry

 For a normal clean, nothing beats soap and water!
 Simply wash your bronze jewelry in warm water and soap, using a soft cloth to gently rub the dirt and grime off the piece.
 Make sure to rinse the soap off thoroughly before wiping and storing the bronze jewelry carefully.

-You can clean the patina on your bronze jewelry by using a few simple ingredients sitting around in your kitchen.
 Lemon juice is highly effective in removing patina and so is vinegar.
 The acid in these ingredients assist in getting rid of the tarnish and making your bronze jewelry as good as new.

 Make either a lemon or vinegar soak by putting this into a bowl and then submerging your bronze jewelry in it.
 Leave it for several minutes.
 Use a brush or a soft cloth to rub the bronze jewelry to get rid of the patina.
 Afterwards, give it a thorough rinse and dry completely.

 Another effective method is to create a paste of equal parts of lemon juice and baking soda.
 Rub the bronze jewelry with this cleaning paste, using your fingers, a soft toothbrush or a soft cloth.
-Let the paste sit on the jewelry for several minutes before you wash it off.
-You may need to do this once or twice if the tarnish stubborn and does not come off easily.

-Sealing Bronze Jewelry
+How to Seal Bronze Jewelry

 You can seal your bronze jewelry to minimize the development of patina by coating it in clear nail polish, car wax or a commercial sealant.

 Sealed bronze jewelry is easier to clean and maintain and tends not to develop a patina.
 Instead, the jewelry dulls and loses its luster with time.
-For sealed bronze jewelry, simply polishing with a jewelry cleaning cloth can make it shine as good as new.

 Sometimes, the copper content in your bronze jewelry can react with your sweat, turning your skin green where the metal touches it.
 This is not known to be harmful but it is unsightly.
 It is not an allergic reaction and can happen to anyone without adverse effects.
 Because copper deficiency is a health issue, some people specifically wear jewelry with copper so their bodies can absorb the required mineral.